 A couple final notes — print bleed will not work if the design has a white background.
 The white background keeps the print bleed from working.
 Additionally, print bleed does not work if there is a white space between the colored edge of the design and the cut line.

 That’s it for this time.
 Next time we’ll talk about more of the fun new features of v4.2.
-Don’t forget to join my Facebook Group for fun tips, tricks and inspiration: Libby’s Craft and Sewing Group.
+Don’t forget to join my Facebook Groups for fun tips, tricks and inspiration: Libby’s Silhouette Group, and Libby’s Craft and Sewing Group.